When you join Co-Ownership your solicitor will talk you through the signing of the Equity Sharing Lease.

 What do you need to know

-- Co-Ownership buys a share of the property and you pay them a rent on their share.
-You pay your mortgage lender a monthly repayment for the other share of the property.
-Not paying either your rent or your mortgage could mean your home is at risk of repossession.
+- Co-Ownership buys a share of your chosen property which you pay rent on.
+You pay your mortgage lender a monthly repayment for your share of the property.
+If you miss payments on either your rent or your mortgage your home could be at risk of repossession.

-- Co-Ownership’s equity sharing arrangement means that when you sell or buy a greater share of your home we both benefit from the value going up or share in the loss if the value goes down.
-It’s worth remembering that in a normal mortgage all of this risk would be borne by you but in an equity sharing partnership Co-Ownership is sharing that risk.
+- Our shared ownership arrangement means that when you sell or buy a greater share of your home we both benefit from the value going up or share in the loss if the value goes down.
+We share the risk.

-- Co-Ownership expects you to maintain your home to at least the standard that it was when you purchased it.
-Regular maintenance is your responsibility.
-When you go to buy a bigger share of your home our independent valuer will value it based on it being maintained to the standards it was when it was purchased.
+- We expect you to maintain your home to at least the standard that it was when you bought it.
+When you buy a bigger share of your home it will be valued based on it being maintained to this standard.

 - It’s your home so put your own stamp on it.
 You only need to contact us if you are thinking of making a structural change such as building a garage or an extension.

 - Co-Ownership is a not for profit organisation and a registered housing association and charity which means the proceeds received from the sale of your home will be recycled to help other people achieve home ownership.